-The Orchard also stands as a memorial to the late Lyn Hemming who was passionately involved in the project from its beginning.
+Passionately involved in the project from its beginning, the Orchard stands as a memorial to the late Lyn Hemming.
 To commemorate Lyn’s work and commitment as Bisley Tree Warden the Cotswold Tree Warden Group presented the Community Orchard with a rare indigenous variety of Perry Pear, the ‘Beetroot pear’ [Pyrus sp. var.] and planted in honour of Lyn.

 The Community Orchard is maintained by a group of active volunteers, who gather several times a year to weed, stake and generally tend the, still young, trees.

 A Brief History

 As part of a project to revitalise the Chestergate (Bisley) Allotments site, the project started with an Orchard Workshop led by Dave Kaspar of Day’s Cottage (Day’s Cottage apple juice), during Zero Waste in January 2009.
 Inspired, Jilly Cobbe then took the lead in developing a plan for the Community Orchard, with the assistance of the Trustees of the Charity the Ancient Parish of Bisley, who own the Chestergate Allotment site.